Taylor Community Arboretum

 The Calamus Reservoir & State Recreation Area is the most beautiful boating and fishing lake the Sandhills has to offer!
 White sand beaches, modern boat ramps, and prize fishing makes this one of the state's most family friendly vacation destinations.
 Several campgrounds accommodate RV parking and tenting needs.
 The recreation area includes ample opportunities for hunting, bird watching, hiking, etc. For more information visit:

-Calamus Outfitters offers tanking, tubing, kayaking and canoeing on the Calamus River during the summer and tours to see Greater-Prairie Chickens and Sharp-tailed Grouse displaying on their leks during the spring.
+Calamus Outfitters offers tanking, tubing, kayaking and canoeing on the Calamus River during the summer months.
 Ranch tours in open top vehicles are also available and are a great way to experience the Sandhills.
 For more information call

 308-346-4697 or visit our website:

 The Taylor Park makes up the central Village square and is easily recognizable by the many mature cottonwoods that provide ample shade and beauty.
 The park boasts a gazebo, modern playground equipment, two picnic shelters, public restrooms, running water, and ample space for picnics, reunions, children's activities or just quiet relaxation.
 The main shelter has power outlets and a charcoal grill.

 Taylor Tourist Park

 The Taylor Tourist Park is located along Highway 91 in Taylor and is ready to serve your RV parking and tenting needs.
 Besides six full RV hook-ups, the park has playground equipment, horseshoe pits, a large basketball court, and a lovely shaded green space.
 The park is first come, first serve, no reservations are needed.
 It is available May through October with full hook-up, parking only November through April.